GitHub Cloud API endpoints

 Overview

 Glean uses GitHub's standard REST API to crawl your GitHub Cloud organization, plus the git protocol to clone repository contents.
-All GitHub App permissions are fixed and read-only: organization admins cannot change them.
+Every permission Glean uses is read-only.

 GitHub App permissions